 Click Stripe Settings from the second tab.
 Then, Enable Stripe Payment Method by checking the tickbox.
 Now choose either Test Mode or Live Mode.
 With test mode, you check the payment process without doing any harm, so go for it.

-You need Stripe Test API Keys to establish the bridge between Stripe and WP Fluent Form.
+You need Stripe Test API Keys to establish the bridge between Stripe and Fluent Forms.
 Go to Stripe’s dashboard and get two of the following keys:

 - Test Publishable key